 If you’re looking for a more difficult hike that includes a mix of redwoods and good views, take the 7-mile Devil’s Gulch Trail to the top of Barnabe Peak.

-Samuel P. Taylor State Park is an underrated spot that is only made more attractive by the fact that it’s only an hour’s drive from San Francisco and conveniently nestled in the suburbs of Marin.
+Samuel P. Taylor State Park is an underrated spot that’s only made more attractive by the fact that it’s just an hour’s drive from San Francisco and conveniently nestled in the suburbs of Marin.

 Butano State Park

 Distance from San Francisco: 1.25 hours

 Price: Day-use parking – $10, camping – $35/night

 Established in 1957 to protect the redwoods from being cut down by local logging operations, Butano State Park is just over an hour from the city and another good place to hike in redwoods near San Francisco.

 At Butano State Park, you can expect to find old-growth redwoods nestled in a peaceful canyon.

 The park has 40 miles of hiking trails, dozens of campsites, creeks, wetlands, and diverse wildlife.

 The best short trail to start out on is the Six Bridges Trail to Ben Reis Campground, which takes you to the heart of the redwoods in the park.

 Currently, the trail ends at the third bridge, short of its full 3-mile length due to lasting damage from the 2020 CZU Lightning Complex fires.